jakearchibald/jakearchibald.com/static-build/posts/2021/06/serving-sharp-images-to-high-density-screens/index.md

 Of course, [gov.uk](https://www.gov.uk/) is UK-centric, but it covers a broad section of the UK population.
 Not just tech users, not just rich users.
 I think we can safely draw the following conclusions:

 - Users at smaller viewports will likely be using high density screens, unless the site expects a large amount of feature phone traffic.
-- Users at larger viewports are less likely to be using high density screens, but it's a growing number, and worth catering for, unless the site expects traffic from mostly low-end devices.
+- Users at larger viewports are less likely to be using high density screens, but it's a growing number, unless the site expects traffic from mostly low-end devices.

-So, it's worth catering for users with high density screens.
-In many cases it could be the majority of your traffic.
+In many cases, users with high-density screens could be the majority of your traffic.

 # Why cater for high density screens?

-The rest of the UI will be rendered at full density, including things like text.
-If an image is rendered at lower density, it can look blurry or low quality:
+The rest of the display will be rendered at full density, including things like text, SVG, browser UI… so if an image is rendered at lower density, it can look blurry or low quality:

 <script type="component">{
   "module": "shared/ImageTabs",